Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 [Dpdl API Documentation](https://github.com/Dpdl-io/DpdlEngine/blob/main/doc/Dpdl_API.md)

-As with Dpdl it's possible to load java classes, the whole Java API is available inside Dpdl code.
+As Dpdl it's capable of accessing java classes directly, the whole Java JRE API is available inside Dpdl.
 Refer to the java documentation for Dpdl objects loaded with **`loadObj(..)`** and **`getClass(..)`**